12 Top-Rated Weekend Breaks in England

 Long a residence of the British Royal Family, Windsor Castle makes a splendid weekend destination, with the sheer size and number of things to see here making it well worth spending a couple of days exploring.

-A good option is to spend your first day viewing the many indoor elements of this top-rated attraction, using your second day to explore its vast 13 acres of parklands (though this itinerary could be swapped, pending the often-unpredictable weather).
+A good option is to spend your first day viewing the many indoor elements of this top attraction, using your second day to explore its vast 13 acres of parklands (though this itinerary could be swapped, pending the often-unpredictable weather).

 Windsor Castle was the summer royal home for over 900 years.
 Your interior adventure should include such sites as St. George's Chapel, famous for its Order of the Garter; the spectacular State Apartments, with their dining hall and the Queen's Gallery, each boasting elaborate ceiling paintings and woodcarvings; and the burial place of Prince Albert, Queen Victoria's husband, Albert.